tienvv1234/data-structure-and-algorithms/QuestionInterview.md

 1) Could you introduce about yourself ( giới thiệu tên, tuổi, tình trạng hôn nhân, công việc hiện tại …)
 - Hi My name is Tiến, I'm 29 years old.
-I graduated from fpt-aptech in 2013, i have 6 years experience in developer. i have been working as a software developer for 6 years, my current job is working with nodejs for the ppclink company
+I graduated from fpt-aptech in 2013, i have 9 years experience in software developer. i have been working as a software developer for 6 years, my current job is working with nodejs for the ppclink company

 - Hi My name is Tiến, I'm 29 years old, I married and we have had a daughter.
 I graduated from fpt-aptech in 2013 and have 6 years experience as a software developer.
 My current job is working with nodejs for the ppclink company